 - ExpressVPN: AES-256 cipher, SHA-512 HMAC authentication, and a 4096-bit RSA key.

-Although these encryption levels are very similar, ExpressVPN has the slight edge.
+Although these encryption levels are very similar, ExpressVPN has a slight edge with the authentication.

-- An audit of their browser extensions, which was conducted by Cure53 in Berlin.
+- An audit of their browser extensions was conducted by Cure53.

-- An audit of their privacy protection systems and no-logs policies, which was done by PricewaterhouseCoopers.
-(This is discussed more in the no logs VPN guide.)
+- An audit of their privacy protection systems and no-logs policies was done by PricewaterhouseCoopers.
+(This is discussed more in the no-logs VPN guide.)